jimbobbennett/smart-garden-ornaments/days/1-setup.md

     ![The microbit location tab](../images/iot-central-microbit-location-tab.png)

 1. Search for the location of your smart garden ornament, or select it on the map.
 The search can find an address, and the map can be used to get a more precise location at that address.
-For example, if I had one positioned outside the South door of Microsoft Building 92 in Redmond, WA, USA I could:
+For example, if you had one positioned outside the South door of Microsoft Building 92 in Redmond, WA, USA you could:

     1. Search for `Microsoft Building 92`